taku0/compass-menu/README.md

 ## Building

-The CompassMenu requires Firefox Add-on SDK 1.12.
+The CompassMenu requires Firefox Add-on SDK 1.12 or newer.

 ## License